Skip to main content

 • Experience frequent dermatological complaints

 For others, colostrum could even present a health hazard.
-See the chart below for a rundown on the populations that should exercise caution with colostrum or consider a different supplement altogether (see the "Alternatives to colostrum" section for prospective options).
+Here’s a rundown on the populations that should exercise caution with colostrum or consider a different supplement altogether (see the "Alternatives to colostrum" section for prospective options).

 Lactose intolerance (the inability to digest lactose, a milk sugar) affects approximately 65% of the human population, for whom a serving of colostrum could cause symptoms such as stomach pain, bloating, gas, nausea, and diarrhea.
 Broadly speaking, it’s a condition that doesn't jibe with dairy products like colostrum.

 The thing is, individual tolerances to lactose can vary, which is why we recommend caution instead of blanket avoidance.
-According to the National Institute of Diabetes and Digestive Kidney Diseases (NIDDK), people with lactose intolerance may be able to consume up to 12g of lactose with either no symptoms or mild symptoms.
-NOW Foods doesn't divulge its lactose content, but Codeage, ARMRA, and WonderCow happen to contain only small amounts — 0.06-2g per serving — so you could likely incorporate them into your health regimen without any adverse effects.
+According to the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK), people with lactose intolerance may be able to consume up to 12g of lactose with either no symptoms or only mild symptoms.
+Bulk Supplements doesn't divulge its lactose content, but Codeage, ARMRA, and WonderCow happen to contain only small amounts — 0.06g to 2g per serving — so you could likely incorporate them into your health regimen without any adverse effects.
 Of course, you should first speak with your healthcare provider before taking the plunge into colostrum, and perhaps take a lactase supplement just to play it safe.

 The dairy-allergic (Avoid)